Merkel to visit Auschwitz for first time

-Angela Merkel will visit the Auschwitz death camp in Poland on Friday for the first time in her 14 years as chancellor, as Germany grapples with a resurgence of anti-Semitism.
+Angela Merkel visits the former Nazi death camp at Auschwitz on Friday for the first time in her 14 years as chancellor, as Germany grapples with a resurgence of anti-Semitism and the growth of the far-right.

-Merkel will become only the third German chancellor to visit, with her highly symbolic trip coming ahead of the 75th anniversary of the liberation of the camp by Soviet troops on January 27, 1945.
+Merkel will become only the third German chancellor ever to visit the camp in Poland, with her highly symbolic trip coming ahead of the 75th anniversary of its liberation by Soviet troops on January 27, 1945.

+On the eve of her trip, Merkel said that "the fight against anti-Semitism and against all forms of hate" was a priority for her government.

+The 65-year-old also promised "determination" from the government in making Jewish life flourish in Germany.

 The visit "is a particularly important signal of attention and solidarity at a time when Auschwitz survivors are victims of anti-Semitic insults and hate-filled emails," said Christoph Heubner, deputy chairman of the Auschwitz International Committee.

-Ahead of the trip, Germany's federal states are expected to approve a 60 million euro ($66 million) donation for the Auschwitz-Birkenau Foundation, which is marking 10 years since it was set up.
+Ahead of her trip, Germany's federal states approved a 60 million euro ($66 million) donation for the Auschwitz-Birkenau Foundation.

 Josef Schuster, head of the Central Council of Jews in Germany, and Ronald Lauder, head of the World Jewish Congress, will also be taking part in the visit.

-Merkel has called the Holocaust a "break with civilisation" and has voiced concern about the rise of anti-Semitism and the far right in Germany.
+Merkel has called the Holocaust a "break with civilisation" and has voiced concern about the rise of anti-Semitism in Germany.

 Police figures show that anti-Semitic offences rose by almost 10 percent in Germany last year from the previous year to 1,646 -- the highest level in a decade.